rillrate-fossil/rillrate/README.md

 Dynamic tracing system that tends to be real-time.

-# How to use
+## How to use

 Any supported language has a special description how to use the library.

-# Why it's native module
+### Native extension

 This library implemented with Rust and available for other languages as native extension.
-The main reason why it's not implemented as pure modules to give you as much as possible speed of delivery of any metric and try not to affect to the performance of your app.
+The main reason why it's not implemented as pure modules to give you as much as possible speed to delivery any metric fast and try not to affect to the performance of the app.

-# Supported languages
+### Supported languages

 This crate is the implementation of `rillrate` tracing system that can be used in Rust directly or in other languages (Python, Node.js) throung special thin bindings.